runpod/docs/docs/serverless/endpoints/overview.md

 RunPod endpoints are REST APIs that execute your code in response to HTTP requests.
 Each endpoint:

-- Provides a unique URL for sending requests
+- Provides a unique URL for sending requests.
-- Manages the lifecycle of Serverless workers
+- Manages the lifecycle of Serverless workers.
-- Handles job queuing, execution, and result delivery
+- Handles job queuing, execution, and result delivery.
-- Supports both synchronous and asynchronous operations
+- Supports both synchronous and asynchronous operations.
-- Automatically scales based on demand
+- Automatically scales based on demand.

 Whether you're processing large datasets, running AI inference, or performing compute-intensive tasks, endpoints give you the flexibility to deploy and scale your workloads without managing infrastructure.